 In October 2007, Richard Daluge retired as Short Course director.
 He returned on an interim basis to direct the program in 2007-08 w1til a new director could be hired.
 As a result, Daluge served in the position for 25 years, longer than any other director in the program’s history.
 Karen Knipschild, who had worked for the program as a graduate assistant, was hired as assistant director.

 In November 2008, Dean Molly Jahn and Associate Dean Robert Ray appointed Ted Halbach to serve as Director of the Short Course on a 65 percent basis, while continuing as coach of the dairy judging team and instructor of two dairy science courses in the degree program.

 As it entered the second decade of the new millennium, the Farm and Industry Short Course was celebrating its history at the same time it was making plans for its future.
 The celebration of the 125th anniversary of the Farm and Industry Short Course on Jan.
-30, 2010 was expected to be one of the largest gatherings the program’s alumni ever.
+30, 2010 was one of the largest gatherings the program’s alumni ever.
 At the same time, a new faculty task force, chaired by plant pathology professor Murray Clayton, was convened to study the program’s business model and academic schedule.
-The committee’s report will be submitted to the dean in March of 2010.
-No doubt, many changes will occur as the Farm and Industry Short Course proceeds into its second century and continues its proud tradition of service to Wisconsin agriculture.
+During a 8-month period, to continue its proud tradition of service to Wisconsin agriculture into its second century.